Dr. Dre Brags ‘No Jail Time!’ After Daughter Accepted To USC, But There’s A $70 Million Catch

 “My daughter got accepted into USC all on her own.
 No jail time!!!” the rapper posted on Instagram Saturday.
 Accompanying the fatherly boast was a photo of him with his USC-bound daughter, Truly Young, who stands with her dad holding an acceptance letter from the school.

-Meanwhile prominent celebrities like Lori Loughlin and Felicity Huffman, among plenty of other wealthy and connected parents, find themselves deep in a roiling admissions scandal with allegations ranging from unseemly influence peddling to actual criminal charges.
+Meanwhile, prominent celebrities like Lori Loughlin and Felicity Huffman, among plenty of other wealthy and connected parents, find themselves deep in a roiling admissions scandal with allegations ranging from unseemly influence peddling to actual criminal charges.

 Loughlin and Huffman’s names appeared recently as documents were unsealed pertaining to allegations that a large number of parents had paid a California middleman thousands of dollars to boost their kids’ odds of getting admitted to a number of prestigious colleges, as CNN reported.
 The criminality included activities as brazen as hiring other students to take college entrance exams, bribing test administrators, and coordinating with college coaches to pose non-athletes as college recruits.